 4. Any attempt to call out racism is part of a leftist political agenda.

 5. If we just stopped talking so much about racism, everything would be better.

 6. Yes, communities are largely segregated, but people of different ethnic groups live segregated lives because they want to.
 It is not forced on them by corrupt and racist government or businesses, and therefore this kind of segregation is totally fine.

 7. Freedom is what America is all about.

 8. Everyone has an equal shot at the American Dream if they just apply themselves and work hard.

 9. Support for Donald Trump and rejection of Colin Kaepernick’s protest have nothing to do with racism.
 The fact that Trump’s racist rhetoric and policies did not disqualify him for office says nothing about the values of the people who voted for him and continue to support him.

 10. Racism is very low on God’s priority list.
 He is much more concerned about “spiritual” things, like “evangelism.”
 Except for abortion.
 And homosexuality.
 And churches keeping their tax exempt status.
 OK, God is concerned about some non-spiritual things, but not racism.

 Every one of these propositions is demonstrably false, as innumerable works of scholarship, a quick skim over the Bible, or a conversation with almost any African American person in the country can attest.
 The fact that hardly any white Christians in this country seem to know that is an interesting development, as it so directly contradicts the explicit teachings of the person they claim to follow.

 How did it come to this point?
-That is the story I plan to tell in my new movie, Taking a Knee.
-In it we will examine the history of Christian race relations in America, and help explain why too many Christians are so complacent about, and complicit in, racism today.
+That is the story I plan to tell in my new movie project about the history of race relations in America.
+Stay tuned for more details!